scale-it/algo-builder-templates/README.md

 ## Available templates

-- [*default*](./default): A default template with basic algosigner functions and transfer ASA.
-First, deploy two ASA's (gold, tesla) in /script using `algob deploy`.
-Then you can start the webapp, connect to wallet and transfer these assets to other account(s)

 - [*htlc*](./htlc): There exists a descriptive example explaining how HTLC contracts work with Algo-Builder.
 It can be found [here](https://github.com/scale-it/algo-builder/tree/master/examples/htlc-pyteal-ts).
 Use `algob deploy` to deploy scripts: which creates and fund HTLC contract account which is defined in assets/htlc.py.
 Withdraw from the escrow using React frontend (after `yarn start`).

 - [*shop*](./shop): Template with two rows to buy tickets: a) Queens Concert (5 ALGO); b) Beyonce Concert (10 ALGO).
 In this template we demonstrate usage of a payment widget to trigger a purchase (in this case it would be purchasing tickets for a concert).
 You can connect to the network using different wallets i.e either with MyAlgo Wallet, Wallet Connect or AlgoSigner.
 To know more about wallet integration read [here](https://github.com/scale-it/algo-builder/blob/master/packages/web/README.md)

+- [*wallet-connect*](./wallet-connect): Demonstrate how to connect to Algorand wallet in browser and interact with smart contracts via wallets.

 ## Add new template / Update existing template